xuxueli/xxl-job/doc/XXL-JOB-English-Documentation.md

 #### Step 1:develp obHandler in the executor project
     - 1, create new java class implent com.xxl.job.core.handler.IJobHandler;
     - 2, if you add @Component annotation on the top of the class name it’s will be managed as a bean instance by spring container;
-    - 3, add  “@JobHander(value=" customize jobhandler name")” annotation，the value stand for JobHandler name,it will be used as JobHandler property when create a new task in the schedule center.
+    - 3, add  “@JobHandler(value=" customize jobhandler name")” annotation，the value stand for JobHandler name,it will be used as JobHandler property when create a new task in the schedule center.
     （go and see DemoJobHandler in the xxl-job-executor-example project, as shown below）

 ![输入图片说明](https://static.oschina.net/uploads/img/201607/23232347_oLlM.png "在这里输入图片标题")